 The Perfect Texture - About Emulsifiers

-Others are more challenging to work with, needing very specific temperatures, cooling times, agitation (stir method) etc. One would think you could just make do with one type of emulsifier, but then you would need only one type of texture.
+Others are more challenging to work with, needing very specific temperatures, cooling times, agitation (stir method and speed) etc. One would think you could just make do with one type of emulsifier, but then you would need only one type of texture.
 For example, the emulsifiers I use for cream are just not ideal for lotion.
-They work "too well" and stiffen up the mixture so it won't flow out of the bottle after cooling.

 It's not a problem working with emulsifiers... it's just a big, exciting challenge that I take pleasure in tackling (albeit with the occasional bout of swearing and frustration when batch number 15 still won't behave as I want it to).